seeebek/EliteOCR/README.md

 Best results are achieved with screenshots of 3840 by 2160 pixel (4K) or more.
 You can make screenshots in game by pressing F10.
-You find them usually in C:\Users\USERNAME\Pictures\Frontier Developments\Elite Dangerous Screenshots made with ALT+F10 have lower recognition rate!
+You find them usually in C:\Users\USERNAME\Pictures\Frontier Developments\Elite Dangerous Screenshots made with ALT+F10 are ignored due to memory errors!

-Owners of Nvidia video cards can use DSR technology to increase the resolution for screenshots and revert it back to normal without leaving the game.

 Usage
 --------------